 Nearly all candidates respond well to pay incentives.
 It can motivate harder work, and be a critical tool in talent retention particularly when using LTIPs and equity schemes.
 As mentioned, these benefits can range from bonuses & company cars to equity schemes and other long-term incentive plans.
-All companies are different, and packages vary significantly across industries.
+All companies are different, and packages vary significantly stand out in a competitive across industries.
 While soft benefits are a great way to showcase your culture and remain competitive, ultimately, most candidates search for a competititive salary and hard benefits first when